Huegoxaga/notes/os/linux.md

 - `g++ -c filename.cpp` is used to only compile and assemble the file_name and not link the object code to produce executable file, it will generate a `filename.o` object code file in present working directory
 - `g++ -o target filename.cpp` or `g++ filename.cpp -o target` Compiles and links `filename.cpp` and generates executable target file with name `target`
   - run `./target` to execute the app
+- Compiler Flags
+  - `-l` - Links to shared library or shared object - Specifically, it links to linalg.dll on Windows, liblinalg.so (on Unix-like oses like Linux, BSD, AIX, …) or linalg.dylib on MacOSX.
+    - Errors about undefined reference to a function or object will be raised during compilation if the compiler knows the header file without having the access to related share libraries
+  - `-L` - Add search path to shared libraries, directory containing `*.so`, `*.dll` or `*.dlyb` files such as libLinearAlgebra.so depending on the current operating system.
+  - `-I` Add search path to header files (`.h`) or (`.hpp`)
+  - `-D[FLAG]` or `-D[FLAG]=VALUE`, option flag

 ### pkg-config

 - It is a helper to return compiler flags during complation
 - `pkg-config --libs <pkg1> <pkg1>` output all linker flags
 - `pkg-config --cflags <pkg1> <pkg1>` output all pre-processor and compiler flags

+### ldconfig

+- `ldconfig -p` return all installed shared libraries

 ### make